magento/merchdocs/src/customers/account-dashboard-reorders.md

 **Case 2.** Some/all products from the order are not available for reorder

 {:.bs-callout-info}
-It is possible to reorder `Not Visible Individually` products
+It is possible to reorder `Not Visible Individually` products.

 The Reorder button will not appear on the _My Orders_ and _View Order_ pages.